-The temperature SASBE for Lauder is calculated from the different components presented in the Sections 3.1.1 and 3.1.2.
+The temperature SASBE for Lauder is calculated from the different components presented in the Sect.
+3.1.1 and 3.1.2.
 The diurnal temperature T{Diur} builds the foundation for the SASBE.
-Estimates of the temperature anomaly above Lauder $(\widehat{T'}{Lau})$ inferred from radiosonde launches at Invercargill are available 12-hourly (the $\widehat{}$ symbol is used for inferred quantities).
-The

-20 Lauder temperature anomalies (T'{Lau}) are available once weekly.
+Estimates of the temperature anomaly above Lauder $(\widehat{T}'{\text{Lau}})$ inferred from radiosonde launches at Invercargill are available 12-hourly (the $\widehat{}$ symbol is used for inferred quantities).
+The Lauder temperature anomalies (T'{Lau}) are available approximately weekly.

 At any time t the SASBE temperature $T{SASBE}(t)$ may be influenced by several radiosonde measurements made at Lauder and Invercargill (the maximum time difference of measurements influencing the temperature SASBE is set to 30 days).
 Weighting determines how much weight is given to a certain temperature anomaly.
 The weight φ determines how much influence the Lauder and Invercargill measurements have.
 At the time of a radiosonde measurement at Lauder $\phi = 1$ which implies that the entire weight is given to the Lauder temperature anomalies.
-With further time difference from the closest launch at Lauder $(\Delta t_0), \phi$ decreases based on the autocorrelation function (acf).
-Autocorrelation is the correlation of a time series with a lagged
+With further time difference from the closest launch at Lauder (Δt_0), φ decreases based on the autocorrelation function (acf) and Invercargill measurements gain weight.
+Autocorrelation is the correlation of a time series with a lagged (delayed) version of itself (Wilks, 2011).
+Here φ is calculated from ERA5 temperature anomalies with respect to the ERA5 diurnal cycle as follows: